koalacoding/yoBlog/README.md

 18. "About" page added.
 19. "Contact" page added.
 20. Categories module in the right core.
+21. Modified the login and register interfaces design and added Javascript input verification to them.

 ## To do.
 * Originally limit the number of posts shown on a blog page.
 If the user scrolls down, more posts are shown. jQuery and / or Javascript will be used for this.
-* Modify the register page design, and add live input verification.
-* Add live input verification to the login page.

-## To commit.
+* Adapt CSS to Firefox and IE.